PrincessRTFM/CowtasticCafeEasyMode/README.md

 ## Usage

-All features are controlled via hotkeys, with both the on/off status and keybind displayed in the lower right corner.
+All features are controlled via hotkeys, with the keybind displayed in the lower right corner.
 Please note that this display was designed for a 1920x1080 game window (fullscreen on such a monitor) and may look off on other resolutions.
 Some features support multiple keybinds, but only one (the key that's unique to that feature, first one listed) is displayed in the overlay.
+Most features are automatic and will be toggled by their hotkey; these will display their on/off status in the overlay.
 Settings are saved in `EasyMode.properties` to persist between game launches.

+### Toggle settings

 - \[`P`, `H`\] prevent happiness from falling below 5% (so you can't lose, but still need to try and keep it up manually)
 - \[`L`, `H`\] lock happiness at 100% (if you just don't want to deal with it)